masthanvalismd/masthanvalismd/README.md

-# 💻 Mohammed Masthan Vali

-👋 Hi there!
-I'm Masthan, a **MERN Stack Developer** with over 3 years of professional experience, specializing in building scalable web applications using **React**, **Node.js**, and **SharePoint Framework (SPFx)**.

 # 💫 About Me:
 👋 Hi there!
-I'm Masthan, a MERN Stack Developer with over 3 years of professional experience, specializing in building scalable web applications using React, Node.js, and SharePoint Framework (SPFx).
+I'm Mohammed Masthan Vali, a MERN Stack Developer with over 3 years of professional experience, specializing in building scalable web applications using React, Node.js, and SharePoint Framework (SPFx).

 ## 🌐 Socials: